Papawy/Papawyconv/README.md

 `-v, --verbose    Print details during execution.
 --ide            (Default: ) The IDE file to convert.
+--art            (Default: artconfig.txt) The artconf file that will be generated.
+Need an IDE file.
 --app            (Default: False) Append lines in the artconf generated file from an IDE conversion.
 --ipl            (Default: ) The IPL file to convert.
 Work better with an IDE conversion in the same execution.
 --pwn            (Default: streamer.pwn) The pawn file that will be generated.
 Need an IPL file.
 --acc            (Default: False) For an IPL conversion, accept objects without custom SAMP ID.
 -help           Display this help screen. `
-I recommend to always put an IDE file during an IPL conversion because it pass some arguments like the new SAMP ID generated in the artconf.txt .
+I recommend to always put an IDE file during an IPL conversion because it pass some arguments like the new SAMP ID generated in the artconfig.txt .

 ## Build
-It is build with Visual Studio 2017 and with .Net 4.5.
+It is built with Visual Studio 2017 and with .Net 4.5.
 It uses [CommandLineParser ](https://github.com/gsscoder/commandline).
 It uses ILMerge for merging assemblies.